 My new friend and I sang right along with the choir, loving all the traditional Christmas songs.
 Forty minutes later, as the concert was coming to an end, Chris Hemsworth talked about the meaning of Christmas — friends, family, love and peace — and I suddenly had a rather sick feeling.
 “Please don’t end this with ‘We Wish you a Merry Christmas.’
 Please don’t ruin this.”
 Then my friend turned to her companion and said, “Look!
 The trumpets!”
 And there on top of the Disneyland train station was a phalanx of trumpeters.
 With a mighty fanfare and a crashing chord from the organ, three hundred voices sang “Hallelujah!”

-A cheer went up from the crowd and the glorious words of Handel’s Messiah rang out: King of Kings…Lord of Lords… Wonderful Counselor, Almighty God, Everlasting King …
+A cheer went up from the crowd and the glorious words of Handel’s Messiah rang out: King of Kings…Lord of Lords… Wonderful Counselor, Almighty God, Everlasting Father, Prince of Peace …

 We sang, she and I. We sang and Sang and SANG!
 We harmonized (or tried to).
 I sang alto, which I knew, and some soprano and even a bit of the tenor.
 At one point I think I was harmonizing with myself.
 Where did all this breath come from?
 Two weeks ago I could only pant and now I was singing, Singing, SINGING from my toes.
 I was singing like I’ve never sung before and probably won’t again until the day of resurrection when I’m actually before the throne of God.